Skip to main content

 Email: info@georgetown.net.

-This paid campground offers drinking water and a dump point.
+This paid camp ground offers drinking water and a dump point.
 It is dog friendly.
 It is accessible to RVs.
 You can stay here for up to 24 hours.
-You must be fully self-contained.
-You must book in advance.
+You must be fully self-contained, and must book in advance.

 Low Head Tourist Park